 The Kenilworth Village House

 - The plan for a revitalized Kenilworth Village House has been created jointly between the Park District and School District.
 The current Village House dates from 1964 and no longer adequately serves the needs of our community and puts Kenilworth at a competitive disadvantage compared to our neighboring communities with regard to our ability to offer high quality extracurricular programs, both academic and athletic, to the children of Kenilworth.
 The revitalized Village House will help Kenilworth maintain it status as a highly desirable place for new young families.
-In addition, the current Village House puts Kenilworth at a competitive disadvantage compared to our neighboring communities with regard to our ability to offer high quality extracurricular programs, both academic and athletic, to the children of Kenilworth.

 - Representatives from the School Board and the Park District Board, in consultation with the Village Board, have worked for several years on the design, financing, and timing aspects for this project as well as gathering and incorporating community input.